Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 - [JavaScript Info: Fisher-Yates Shuffle](https://javascript.info/task/shuffle) - This was initially used to try a different approach to shuffle the questions array before settling on using math functions instead.

-- [FreeCodeCamp: Button Loop](https://www.freecodecamp.org/news/master-the-art-of-looping-in-javascript-with-these-incredible-tricks-a5da1aa1d6c5/) - This was initially used to test different ways of looping through buttons to see which worked best for updated the inner text of the buttons.
+- [FreeCodeCamp: Button Loop](https://www.freecodecamp.org/news/master-the-art-of-looping-in-javascript-with-these-incredible-tricks-a5da1aa1d6c5/) - This was initially used to test different ways of looping through buttons to see which worked best for updating the inner text of the buttons.

 ### Content